5 surprising new facts about driving

 Americans drive 3 trillion miles each year — or, in cosmic terms, about half a light-year.
 And though the country has had a car culture for decades, technology, population, growth, and crumbling infrastructure have created many complexities and risks for drivers, but also research opportunities for scientists.
 Here's a look at some of the recent findings in the field:

 1. Texting while driving is the new drunk drivingFrom 2002 to 2007, texting while driving (TWD) caused 16,141 deaths in the U.S. according to a new study from the University of North Texas, accounting for a recent spike in "distracted driving" deaths.
 In fact, a 2009 study from Car and Driver found that driver reactions were significantly slower when the driver was reading and writing texts than when the driver was legally inebriated.
 "We're back where we were when we started going after drunk drivers," says Secretary of Transportation Ray LaHood.
 Still, "no texting while driving" laws in 30 states probably haven't done much to reduce fatalities.
 If you want anti-TWD laws to work, says Michael Fumento in the Dallas Morning News, start enforcing them — and make the "joke" penalties equal to DUIs.

-A study from Hartford Hospital in Connecticut and the University of Iowa found that smoking marijuana has almost no effect on driving ability.
+2. Marijuana: Less dangerous for drivers than previously thought?A study from Hartford Hospital in Connecticut and the University of Iowa found that smoking marijuana has almost no effect on driving ability.
 In before-and-after-smoking driving simulations, the only difference researchers found was that, under the effects of cannabis, the subjects drove slower.
 With alcohol, they noted, people drive faster.
 I certainly didn't feel "as impaired as I would have been after a few beers or glasses of wine or if I was one of the morons who drive while texting and yakking on cellphones," says Steve Lopez in the Los Angeles Times, after participating in a California Highway Patrol–administered marijuana-driving test. "[But] if I were a cop, I'd [still] have pulled me over."

 3. Bad driving is hereditaryPeople with a specific genetic variant — about 30 percent of Americans — are less-skilled drivers, according to University of California-Irvine researchers.
 Steven Cramer and his team tested people with and without the variant, which restricts production of the memory-boosting brain protein, and those with it performed 20 percent worse in two separate driving tests.
 "These people make more errors from the get-go, and they forget more of what they learned after time away," Cramer says.

-Recklessly driving in video games can translate to unsafe driving on the real world, according to researchers.
+4. Playing "Grand Theft Auto" can make you a worse driverRecklessly driving in video games can translate to unsafe driving on the real world, according to researchers.
 A recent Dartmouth College study found that adolescent drivers who regularly play "Grand Theft Auto" were nearly twice as likely to have been pulled over by the police and twice as likely to tailgate.
 Studies abroad have also linked car racing video games to risky behavior.
 "Risk-acceptance is one of the most prominent and important factors in the discussion of the origin of accidents caused by young drivers," says Joerg Kubitzki, a German researcher who has studied the problem.